EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Introduction

 \section{Introduction}

-Referring image segmentation \cite{hu2016segmentation,liu2017recurrent,li2018referring}, which aims to segment an object referred by natural language expression from an image, is a fundamental vision-language task.
-This task has numerous potential applications, including interactive image editing and human-object interaction \cite{wang2019reinforced}.
+\IEEEPARstart{R}{eferring} image segmentation (RIS)~\cite{hu2016segmentation,liu2017recurrent}, which aims to segment an object referred by natural language expression from an image, is a fundamental vision-language task.
+Unlike traditional segmentation tasks such as semantic segmentation~\cite{pan2024purify,zhuang2020video,ji2020encoder,tian2021partial}, and instance segmentation~\cite{yang2021task,zhang2021segmenting,yan2022solve,wang2023efficient} which only handle predefined categories, RIS offers greater flexibility by allowing segmentation of target objects from any category and location as specified in the language input.
+So this task has numerous potential applications, including interactive image editing and human-object interaction ~\cite{wang2019reinforced}.
 Referring image segmentation poses a major challenge called text-to-pixel fine-grained correlation.
 Text-to-pixel fine-grained correlation is to correlate vision and relevant language information at the pixel level.

 Early works have primarily focused on how to fuse vision and language features effectively, with a common approach that utilizes concatenation and convolution to fuse them.
-With the widespread use of attention mechanism, several methods \cite{ding2021vision, kim2022restr} have adopted vision-language attention mechanism to learn cross-modal features more effectively.
-Recently, some methods \cite{wang2022cris,yang2022lavt} have started using pre-trained models to align and fuse the features.
+With the advent of attention mechanism, several methods~\cite{ding2021vision,feng2021encoder} adopt the vision-language attention mechanism to learn cross-modal features more effectively.
+Recently, some methods~\cite{wang2022cris,yang2022lavt} have started using pre-trained models to align and fuse the features.
 Prior methods have primarily emphasized the enhancement of cross-modal feature fusion.
 They use convolutions with a fixed kernel in the segmentation stage which implicitly aligns the vision and language features.
-However, addressing text-to-pixel fine-grained correlation requires explicitly aligning the vision features and language features.
-This explicit alignment ensures that the image and language are mutually influenced and contribute to accurate referring image segmentation.
+However, addressing text-to-pixel fine-grained correlation requires explicit alignment of vision and language features.
+This explicit alignment ensures that the image and language are mutually influenced and contribute to accurate results.